svo/build-your-own-radar/README.md

 ./run.sh
 ```

-Note: uses the `input.csv` file in the root directory of the repository.
+Note: uses the `radar.csv` file in the root directory of the repository.

 ## Setting Up Your Data